WorldEditors/EvolvingPlasticANN/README.md

 # Introduction
-Inspired by biological neural networks (BNNs) is that BNNs that acquire new skills across variant tasks on their own, we try to implement "Model-Based Meta learning" or "In-Context Learning" in the nested learning loops.
+Inspired by biological neural networks (BNNs) that acquire new skills across variant tasks on their own, we try to implement "Model-Based Meta learning" or "In-Context Learning" in the nested learning loops.
-The learning no longer relies on human-designed target function and optimization but through the black-box mechanism of the neural networks and plasticity rules.
+In-Context Learning no longer relies on human-designed target function and optimization but through the black-box mechanism of the neural networks and plasticity rules.
 Our investigation show that Lifelong In-Context Learning is possible through modeling Hebbian plasticity.
 We build this evolving plasticity repo to facilitate the research on this topic.